dart-archive/www.dartlang.org/src/site/tools/observatory/tags.markdown

 ## User tags {#user-tags}

-Observatory samples a running application and, when Dart code is executing, labels those samples with the Script tag.
+Observatory samples a running application and, when Dart code is executing, labels those samples with the Dart tag.
 When you view the resulting data in the
-[profile tree](cpu-profile.html#profile-tree), the Script percentage tells you how your code has performed compared to other VM tasks.
+[profile tree](cpu-profile.html#profile-tree), the Dart percentage tells you how your code has performed compared to other VM tasks.

 This information is somewhat useful,